What Is the SATAFIRM S11 Error?

 The Phison PS3111-S11 is a budget, DRAM-less SATA controller.
 It stores its entire Flash Translation Layer on the same TLC NAND that holds user data.
 When the NAND pages storing the FTL degrade (from wear, power loss during writes, or bad block table overflow), the controller cannot boot its firmware normally.
 It enters ROM MODE: a minimal state where it responds to basic vendor commands but cannot access user data.

-In BIOS or Disk Management, the drive appears as "SATAFIRM S11" with 0 bytes capacity.
+In BIOS or Disk Management, the drive appears as "SATAFIRM S11" with 0 bytes capacity (or a small placeholder like 2MB).
 The OS cannot interact with it.
 Recovery software cannot scan it.
 The data remains physically stored on the NAND cells, but the mapping table that tells the controller where each file is located has been lost or corrupted.

 Why DIY Firmware Flashing Destroys Your Data